-The Best Times to Visit Australia for Perfect Weather and Cheap Flights
+The Best Times to Visit Australia for Perfect Weather and Cheap Flights (Video)

 Whether you’re seeking sun or avoiding sharks, follow this guide to plan a dream trip to the land down under.

 Australia is one of the world’s biggest countries, so when to go depends entirely on where you’re going.
 From the world-famous Great Barrier Reef, to the vineyards scattered across the country, to Sydney’s sprawling beaches, Australia has something to offer every type of traveler.

 Here's the best time of year to see all of Australia's greatest sights and attractions.